State Loan Repayment Program (SLRP) non-federal entities (NFEs)/grantees must remain in compliance with all program requirements.

 - Provide your Data Universal Numbering System (DUNS) number on every application.

 Submit Grantee Reports

-You must submit grant performance and final reports online through the Health Resources and Services Administration (HRSA) Electronic Handbooks (EHBs).
+You must submit grant performance and final reports online through the HRSA Electronic Handbooks (EHBs).

 For registration assistance, use the EHBs’ FAQs and Resources.